cathynewman/UAB_Neuroscience_for_All/README.md

 Do you have a question?
 Something not working right?
 Want help or feedback?
 We got you!

-A couple of options (not sure where to post? it doesn't really matter which place)
+A couple of options: **issues** or **discussion board**.
+Not sure where to post?
+It doesn't really matter which place you choose.
+Find both tabs at the top of this repository page or linked below:

-* [ISSUES board](issues) -- Great for questions and help
+* [ISSUES board](https://github.com/cathynewman/UAB_Brain_Awareness_Week/issues) -- Great for questions and help
-* [DISCUSSION board](discussions) -- Great for general discussion
+* [DISCUSSION board](https://github.com/cathynewman/UAB_Brain_Awareness_Week/discussions) -- Great for general discussion

 ## Neuroscience for All: Materials